LiangliangNan/Easy3D/ReadMe.md

 ### A quick glance ###

 Any types of 3D drawables (e.g., points, lines, triangles, and thus point clouds, mesh surfaces, scalar fields, vector fields) can be rendered by writing a few lines of code.
-The following example first loads a point cloud from a file, creates a drawable of the points, and uses the default viewer to visualize the point cloud.
+The following example first loads a point cloud from a file, creates a drawable of the points, and then uses the default viewer to visualize the point cloud.
 The rendering result is shown in Figure 1.
 ```c++
 	Viewer viewer;	// create the default Easy3D viewer